Create and Connect to a PostgreSQL Database

 Restricting external access

-By default, your PostgreSQL instance is accessible from any IP address (provided the connection includes valid credentials).
-You can modify this default behavior by restricting access to a set of IPs, or even disabling external access entirely.
+By default, your PostgreSQL instance is accessible from any IP address (if the connection uses valid credentials).
+You can modify this default behavior by restricting access to a set of IPs or even disabling external access entirely.

 In the Render Dashboard, go to your database’s Info page and scroll down to the Access Control section:

-You can specify IP address blocks concisely using CIDR notation.
+You can specify IP address blocks using CIDR notation.

 Connection limits